Habitat for Humanity

 To sign-up, go to https://restoreourshores.org/volunteer-we-need-you/#volunteer-mangroves for dates and locations.
 Please direct any questions to Callie Shaffer at email@example.com

 To visit the Restore Our Shores website, go to:

 The Survival of the Monarch Butterfly workshop is in partnership with the Florida Wildflower Foundation and hosted by the Melbourne Garden Club

 This program has been created by Melbourne Garden Club members with the support of the Florida Wildflower Foundation and other valuable Monarch resources.
 Our goal is to coach the homeowner on gardening methods that will support and encourage the Monarch butterfly population growth.
 A critical aspect to this process is the growing of native milkweeds to support these magnificent creatures, reducing herbicide use and creating habitat.

-These workshops are scheduled to begin in 2019.
-As these workshops are scheduled, they will be posted to this website.
+These workshops are scheduled on a quarterly bases.
+As these workshops are scheduled.
 If you are interested in attending and would like to receive an email notification of our workshop, please contact:

 Kathryn Merry, Program Chair